How do I find out all Deckhouse parameters?

 nx-repository-view-docker-<repo>-browse

-permissions must be created. - The Nexus user must be created with the above role granted.
+- The user (Administration -> Security -> Users) must be created with the above role granted.

 Configuration: